Training Dataset Dumper Tutorial#

 - Add/remove a jet variable in the configuration files and confirm expected change in output.

-- Schedule a neural network to be evaluated during running the training-dataset-dumper and write the network scores to the output file.
+- Schedule a neural network to be evaluated during running the TDD and write the network scores to the output file.

-- Open a merge request to training-dataset-dumper GitLab project to fix an issue or improve the documentation.
+- Open a merge request to TDD GitLab project to fix an issue or improve the documentation.

-- Run the training-dataset-dumper on the grid and retrieve output file.
+- Run the TDD on the grid and retrieve output file.

 If you manage to do all these tasks, there are a few bonus exercises, prompting you to learn how to: